 Barbie: What’s Happening?

 Barbie sales had been declining for years, shaving a quarter off their value over the last five years.
-In 2017 alone, Mattel’s Barbie sales declined by 6 percent.
-But, for now, doll sales are actually on the rise.
-Mattel reported that Barbie gross sales are up by 12 percent in the second quarter of 2018, due to the line of redesigned Barbies that include dolls of different heights, weights and various ethnically diverse features.
-Only time will tell if the product’s recent success will hold.
+In 2017 alone, Mattel’s Barbie sales declined by 8 percent.
+But Mattel reported that Barbie gross sales were up by 14 percent globally in the third quarter of 2018, due to the line of redesigned Barbies that includes dolls of different heights, weights and various ethnically diverse features.

 In 1930, Herm Fisher saw the need for a higher quality toy for preschool-aged children and decided to do something about it.
 He founded Fisher-Price with Irving L. Price and Helen M. Schelle.
 The company had considerable success marketing developmental toys for young children.